microsoft/ivy/doc/examples/networking.md

 visible effect on something.
 That something is the environment, which includes the operating system and the physical network.
 A call to `trans.send` has an an effect on the environment, namely sending a packet.
-The Ivy runtime guarantees, however, that actions remain serializable despite these effects, using [Lipton's theory of left-movers and right-movers](http://dl.acm.org/citation.cfm?id=361234).
+The Ivy run-time guarantees, however, that actions remain serializable despite these effects, using [Lipton's theory of left-movers and right-movers](http://dl.acm.org/citation.cfm?id=361234).
 In the theory's terms, receiving a packet is right-mover, while sending a packet is a left-mover.
 Every action consists of zero or one receive events followed by any number of send events.
 The theory tells use that such actions are serializable.
-That is, we can re-orer any concurrent execution by commuting left-movers and right-movers such that the result is an equivalent isolated execution.
+That is, we can re-order any concurrent execution by commuting left-movers and right-movers such that the result is an equivalent isolated execution.